nf-core/website/markdown/developers/adding_pipelines.md

 ## DSL2 and modules

 Nextflow DSL2 allows for a more modularized design of pipelines and the reuse of components.
-Currently, most nf-core pipelines are written in DSL2, and DSL1 is considered outdated.
 The nf-core team has developed a set of design patterns on how to best implement DSL2 pipelines, which should be used by all nf-core pipelines in order to assure standardization and the reuse of components.
 The following is meant to help understand certain design choices and how a nf-core DSL2 pipeline should be build.

 ### Modules